CMD126/SecureEdge-Inc.-Project/Security Policies/README.md

 ## Password Policies: Strong password policies will be configured to enforce strong authentication measures.

-#### Password Policy: Users will have to set a password on first log in, users will have a 30 day period for each password, different from the previous 8 passwords (when applied) and use special characters to enhance security.
+#### A) Password Policy: Users will have to set a password on first log in, users will have a 30 day period for each password, different from the previous 8 passwords (when applied) and use special characters to enhance security.

   1) Enforce password history: last 8 passwords
   2) Maximum password age: 30 days